kwhite2/git/lessons.md

 /home/<username>/Desktop/projects/git-practice
 ```

+##Evaluation

+Which best describes where you are working when you're writing Markdown in your plain text editor:
+- on my local machine*
+- on the internet

+Which best describes where you are working when you're using your terminal to communicate with GitHub and share the files:
+- on my local machine*
+- on the internet

+Which best describes where you are working when you are viewing your files in GitHub:
+- on my local machine*
+- on the internet*

+Git-enabled repository it means
+- none of the files on my local machine are being tracked
+- a specific file on my local machine is being tracked
+- a specific folder on my local machine is being tracked*
+- all the files on my local machine are being tracked

+Which command do you use to make a new folder?
+- pwd
+- cd
+- mkdir*

+Which command do you use to enter into a folder?
+- pwd
+- cd*
+- mkdir

+Which command do you use to check where you are?
+- pwd*
+- cd
+- mkdir

 # Setting Up Git

 Our first step in working with Git is letting the software know who we are so it can track our work and attribute our contributions.
 Through this section, you'll be checking your installation and configuring Git with your own name and information.